How your Mailock secure emails appear in recipient inboxes

 - Recipient has an account

-The one additional option is if your recipient has a premium account and uses the Outlook add-in.
+The one additional option is if your recipient uses the Outlook add-in.
 In this case your message will arrive in their inbox and can be opened like any other email.